-Tip: MultCloud will show you a pop-up window in the lower right corner to inform you of the detailed progress of the copying task.
+Tips: MultCloud will show you a pop-up window in the lower right corner to inform you the detailed progress of the copying task.

 Method 2: Copy from OneDrive to Dropbox by “Cloud Transfer”

-This is the most unique and flexible feature provided by MultCloud which allows you to copy files and folders from OneDrive to Dropbox or straightly copy the whole account of OneDrive to Dropbox to backup OneDrive.
+This is the most unique and flexible feature provided by MultCloud which allows you to copy files and folders from OneDrive to Dropbox or straightly copy the whole account of OneDrive to Dropbox so as to backup OneDrive to Dropbox.

 Step 1: Click “Cloud Transfer” under the “Common Tools” list.